matteoacrossi/starter-academic/content/home/outreach.md

 weight = 100  # Order that this section will appear.

 title = "Outreach"
-subtitle = "A list of project I'm collaborating to"
+subtitle = "A list of projects I'm collaborating to"

 [content]
   # Page type to display.
 E.g. project.